ChristianCricchi/BooKnowledge/README.md

 My mentor Antonio for his support and advice.

-Amy for the interesting and useful information shared on oct-2023-pla weekly meeting
+Amy for the interesting and useful information shared on oct-2023-pla weekly meeting.

-The Code Institute slack community for their quick responses and very helpful feedback!
+The Code Institute slack community for their quick responses and very helpful feedback.